 How Does a Smart Thermostat Work?

 Adding a smart thermostat to your home can help automate the use of one of the most important appliances you have – your HVAC system.
-And as an added bonus, a smart thermostat can help reduce the amount of power you consume on a daily basis.
+And as a bonus, a smart thermostat can help reduce the amount of power you consume daily.

 All of the small bad habits that your family has like constantly adjusting the temperature or forgetting to adjust the thermostat before you leave home can be curbed with the help of a programmable thermostat.
 Plus, the system will help you stay aware of the times you are using the most power so that you can work on making changes to reduce your energy use throughout the year.